thomplth/CUHK-Course-Projects/README.md

 # CUHK-Course-Projects
-This is a repository for all less significant projects I have worked in CUHK.
+This is a repository for all less significant projects I have worked at CUHK.

 ### 2019 Fall
 ENGG1110  Problem Solving by Programming